 Boys and girls, for those who would wish otherwise, were never made the same.

-Boys climb and girls watch their baby sister’s, and, when they grow up, men watch their kids and women put on a business suit and go to the office.
+Boys climb and girls watch their baby sister’s, and, when they grow up, men do watch the kids and women put do on a business suit and go to the office.